John Lennon: Hiatus and return: 1975–1980

-Lennon began what would be a five-year hiatus from the music industry, during which time, he later said, he "baked bread" and "looked after the baby".
+Sean Lennon, Lennon's only child with Ono, was born on 9 October 1975 (Lennon's thirty-fifth birthday).
+Lennon then largely withdrew from the music industry and took on the role of househusband; he later said that he "baked bread" and "looked after the baby".
 He devoted himself to Sean, rising at 6 am daily to plan and prepare his meals and to spend time with him.
-He wrote "Cookin' (In the Kitchen of Love)" for Starr's Ringo's Rotogravure (1976), performing on the track in June in what would be his last recording session until 1980.
+He wrote "Cookin' (In the Kitchen of Love)" for Starr's Ringo's Rotogravure (1976), travelling to Los Angeles in May to play on the recording, in what would be his last professional studio session until 1980.

-Sean Lennon, Lennon's only child with Ono, was born on 9 October 1975 (Lennon's thirty-fifth birthday), after which Lennon took on the role of househusband.
-He formally announced his break from music in Tokyo in 1977, saying, "we have basically decided, without any great decision, to be with our baby as much as we can until we feel we can take time off to indulge ourselves in creating things outside of the family."
+Although he kept an extremely low public profile, Lennon made occasional public appearances and statements.
+On 19 January 1977, he and Ono attended the New Spirit Inaugural Concert for US president-elect Jimmy Carter at the Kennedy Center in Washington, D.C.
+In October, Lennon and Ono held a press conference at Tokyo's Hotel Okura, where he formally announced his break from music, saying, "we have basically decided, without any great decision, to be with our baby as much as we can until we feel we can take time off to indulge ourselves in creating things outside of the family."
+In May 1979, they placed a full-page open letter in The New York Times, titled "A Love Letter From John And Yoko To People Who Ask Us What, When And Why", addressing public curiosity about their lives.

 During his career break he created several series of drawings, and drafted a book containing a mix of autobiographical material and what he termed "mad stuff", all of which would be published posthumously.

-Lennon emerged from his hiatus in October 1980, when he released the single "(Just Like) Starting Over".
-In November, he and Ono released the album Double Fantasy, which included songs Lennon had written in Bermuda.
+He also continued to write songs and make home recordings during this period, including demos of "Free as a Bird", "Real Love" and "Now and Then".

 In June, Lennon chartered a 43-foot sailboat and embarked on a sailing trip to Bermuda.
 En route, he and the crew encountered a storm, rendering everyone on board seasick, except Lennon, who took control and sailed the boat through the storm.
 This experience re-invigorated him and his creative muse.
-He spent three weeks in Bermuda in a home called Fairylands writing and refining the tracks for the upcoming album.
+He spent three weeks in Bermuda in a home named Fairylands, writing and refining the tracks for the upcoming album.

+Lennon returned to professional recording in August 1980, beginning sessions for the album Double Fantasy.
+Promotional interviews followed in September, and in October he released the single "(Just Like) Starting Over".
+In November, he and Ono released Double Fantasy, which included songs Lennon had written in Bermuda.

 The music reflected Lennon's fulfilment in his new-found stable family life.
 Sufficient additional material was recorded for a planned follow-up album Milk and Honey, which was issued posthumously, in 1984.
 Double Fantasy was not well received initially and drew comments such as Melody Makers "indulgent sterility ... a godawful yawn".